See you on June 4 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 phytosterols, compounds that chemically resemble cholesterol and prevent the body from absorbing it.

-> A significant advantage: wakame is low in calories and a source of protein, with an energy value of 184 calories per 100 grams (14 g of protein, 2.5 g of fat, 5.7 g of carbohydrates, and 41 g of fiber).
+A significant advantage: wakame is low in calories and a source of protein, with an energy value of 184 calories per 100 grams (14 g of protein, 2.5g of lipids, 5.7 g of carbohydrates, and 41 g of fiber)

-> Complete nutritional profile of the Center for the Study and Promotion of Algae (for 100g of dehydrated seaweed)
+Complete nutritional sheet from the Center for the Study and Valorization of Algae (for 100g of dehydrated algae)

-🌿 To learn more, check out our blog articles:
+🌿 To learn more, check out our following articles and many others in our Algae category on our blog:

-🌿 Also find in this video explanations about the use of algae, which are true treasures of the oceans!
+🌿 Also find in this video explanations about the use of algae, which are true ocean gems!

-🌿 BRETALG selected a supplier in Asia capable of providing the same quality as what they produce themselves in Brittany.
-Same type of harvest, same analyses, same mindset around seaweed and food.
+🌿 BRETALG has selected a supplier in Asia capable of providing the same quality as what they produce themselves in Brittany.
+Same type of harvest, same analyses, same mindset around algae and food.

-- DDM : 2 years after the production date
+- Best Before Date: 2 years after the production date

-- Conservation : in a dry place and away from light
+- Storage: in a dry place and away from light

 What they say about it